Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/AppCreationScripts/AppCreationScripts.md

-# Registering the sample apps with Microsoft Identity Platform and updating the configuration files using PowerShell scripts
+# Registering the sample apps with Microsoft identity platform and updating the configuration files using PowerShell scripts

 ## Overview